-- The Children Act 1989 & 2004 - The Education Act 2002 (section 175) - The Education (Pupil Information) (England) Regulations 2005 - Keeping Children Safe in Education (September 2020) - Dealing with Allegations of Abuse Against Teachers and Other Staff - Working Together to Safeguard Children (2019) - Sexual violence and sexual harassment between children in schools and colleges (May 2018) - Searching, screening and confiscation (January 2018) - What to do if you're worried a child is being abused (March 2015) - Information sharing advice for practitioners providing safeguarding services to children, young people, parents and carers (July 2018) - Designated teacher for looked-after and previously looked-after children (February 2018) - UKCCIS Guidance: Sexting in schools and colleges, responding to incidents, and safeguarding young people (2017) - Procedures set out by the Greenwich Safeguarding Children Partnership.
-Children Missing Education, September 2016 - London Child Protection Procedures and Practice Guidance March 2020 - Children & Families Act, 2014 - Relationships Education, Relationships and Sex Education (RSE) and Health Education, April 2019 - COVID-19: safeguarding in schools, colleges and other providers April 2020 - NSPCC When to all the police
+- The Children Act 1989 & 2004 - The Education Act 2002 (section 175) - The Education (Pupil Information) (England) Regulations 2005 - Keeping Children Safe in Education (September 2020) - Dealing with Allegations of Abuse Against Teachers and Other Staff - Working Together to Safeguard Children (2019) - Sexual violence and sexual harassment between children in schools and colleges (May 2018) - Searching, screening and confiscation (January 2018) - What to do if you're worried a child is being abused (March 2015) - Information sharing advice for practitioners providing safeguarding services to children, young people, parents and carers (July 2018) - Designated teacher for looked-after and previously looked-after children (February 2018) - UKCCIS Guidance: Sexting in schools and colleges, responding to incidents, and safeguarding young people (2017) - Procedures set out by the Greenwich Safeguarding Children Partnership. - Children Missing Education, September 2016 - London Child Protection Procedures and Practice Guidance March 2020 - Children & Families Act, 2014 - Relationships Education, Relationships and Sex Education (RSE) and Health Education, April 2019 - NSPCC When to all the police

-Note: All staff must read and be assisted to understand and discharge their roles and responsibilities set out in Part one of Keeping Children Safe in Education.
+Note: All staff must read and be assisted to understand and discharge their roles and Responsibilities set out in Part one of Keeping Children Safe in Education.
+Anne A provides a condensed version for staff who do not work directly with children.